ForsakenIdol/ReactBlog/README.md

 This TODO list staggers items as I feel they can be done together.

-- Administrator delete posts and comments functionality.
+- Administrator delete posts functionality.
 - Administrator create posts functionality.

 **Comment Form Functionality**